simonjellvert/pizzavagnen/README.md

   - Chrome DevTools: was used to debug the website.
   - Font Awesome: was used to create the icons used in the website.
   - Miro: was used to make a flowchart for the README file.
-  - [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
+  - W3C Validator: was used to validate HTML5 code for the website.
-  - [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
+  - W3C CSS validator: was used to validate CSS code for the website.
-  - [JShint](https://jshint.com/): was used to validate JS code for the website.
   - [PEP8](https://pep8.org/): was used to validate Python code for the website.

 ### Entity-Relationship Diagram